Lifestyle

 Why Digital Nomads Need Specialist Insurance

 Standard travel insurance is designed for 2 week holidays.
 It typically caps at 30 to 90 days, excludes ongoing medical conditions, and does not cover equipment like laptops and cameras that your income depends on.
 Digital nomad insurance is a different product entirely.
-It offers rolling monthly subscriptions or extended multi-trip policies, worldwide coverage without a fixed return date, and optional add-ons for routine medical care, dental, and professional equipment.
+It offers rolling monthly subscriptions, worldwide coverage without a fixed return date, and optional add-ons for routine medical care, dental, and professional equipment.

 The difference matters when you are filing a claim from a hospital in Tbilisi or a clinic in Bali at 2 AM.
 You need an insurer that understands the nomad lifestyle and processes claims quickly without requiring you to fly home.